NEWS RELEASE - 21 November 2023

 Project partners: Consortium for Battery Innovation, Loughborough University, Tiyeni

-Aftrak aims to develop a green electricity solution for rural communities combining a solar energy microgrid with a micro electric tractor to mechanise land preparation.
-Advanced lead batteries inbuilt in the micro electric tractor play a central role in this green energy system, storing solar energy and providing it during land preparation activities.
+Objective: Aftrak developed a green electricity solution for rural communities combining a solar energy microgrid with a micro electric tractor to mechanise land preparation.

 NEWS RELEASE - 17 November 2023